Stage 2: Life Context | Problem Statement

 If you can't choose, use these filters:

-Which tension costs me the most energy right now?
-(Look at your Energy Audit.)
+Which challenge costs you the most energy right now?
+(Look at your Energy Audit)

-Which tension, if resolved, would make the other tensions easier?
+Which challenge, if resolved, would make the other challenge easier?
 (Some problems are upstream of others.)

-Which tension am I most ready to face?
+Which challenge are you most ready to face?
 (Readiness counts.
 Forcing yourself to tackle something you're not prepared for usually produces more resistance, not progress.)

-Which tension do I actually want to solve, versus which one do I think I should solve?
+Which challenge do you actually want to solve, versus which one do you think you should solve?
 (Go with want.
 "Should" is often someone else's voice.)

 Your primary challenge: